Meeting Time: December 16, 2020 at 5:30pm MST

 • Default_avatar

-Sherie Harding almost 4 years ago
+Sherie Harding about 4 years ago

 PEG is committed to 8% energy demand produced on site with the remainder of the site’s energy demands supported by RECs.
 The key word in a REC is RENEWABLE.
 RECs represent electricity generated by renewable energy sources such as solar or wind power facilities.
 Clearly, nuclear power is NOT renewable energy.
 Flaring of methane gas is NOT an eligible REC and burning methane reflects a carbon footprint.
 Be aware that the State of Utah may allow such activities to be considered RECs, which is outside of Park City’s sustainability goals.